For a first time visitor there are a few essential things to do in Prague.

 Stroll across the Charles Bridge during the day to take in the views, and return at night for the magical atmosphere, musical performances, and the sight of Prague Castle shining brightly against the nighttime sky.
 It almost feels like Disneyland for grownups.

-Explore Prague Castle
+Thing to do in Prague – Explore Prague Castle

 Prague Castle is the largest ancient castle in the world, and is perhaps the most renown of all of the city’s many landmarks.